Chatham County Tick Season Begins Soon

 Tick Borne Illnesses

-- Anaplasmosis is transmitted to humans by tick bites primarily from the blacklegged tick (Ixodes scapularis) in the northeastern and upper midwestern U.S. and the western blacklegged tick (Ixodes pacificus) along the Pacific coast.
+- Anaplasmosis is transmitted to humans by tick bites primarily from the blacklegged tick (Ixodes scapulars) in the northeastern and upper Midwestern U.S. and the western blacklegged tick (Ixodes pacificus) along the Pacific coast.

-- Babesiosis is transmitted by the blacklegged tick (Ixodes scapularis) and is found primarily in the eastern U.S.
+- Babesiosis is transmitted by the blacklegged tick (Ixodes scapulars) and is found primarily in the eastern U.S.

-- Lyme disease is transmitted by the blacklegged tick (Ixodes scapularis) in the northeastern U.S. and upper Midwestern U.S. and the western blacklegged tick (Ixodes pacificus) along the Pacific coast.
+- Lyme disease is transmitted by the blacklegged tick (Ixodes scapulars) in the northeastern U.S. and upper Midwestern U.S. and the western blacklegged tick (Ixodes pacificus) along the Pacific coast.

 - Rickettsia parkeri Rickettsiosis is transmitted to humans by the Gulf Coast tick (Amblyomma maculatum).